 Reason: In the interests of highway safety, to avoid adverse impacts on amenity along transport routes, and to prevent HGVs travelling over the Canal Road Bridge on Wolverley Road (B4189) and travelling along Sion Hill (C2136), in accordance with Policy MLP 39 of the adopted Worcestershire Minerals Local Plan, Policy WCS 8 of the adopted Worcestershire Waste Core Strategy, and Policy SP.27 of the adopted Wyre Forest District Local Plan.

 Notwithstanding the submitted details, prior to the commencement of soil stripping in Phase 1, as shown on drawing numbered: 4A, reference: KD.LCF.013A, titled: ‘Proposals Plan’, dated July 2021, a scheme for the construction of the below ground conveyor and associated conveyor tunnel / underpass, as shown on drawing numbered: 9A, reference number: KD.LCF.004A, titled: ‘Phase 1 – Working & Restoration’, dated July 2021, shall be submitted to and approved in writing by the Mineral Planning Authority.
-The scheme shall include the design, dimensions, materials, surfacing, construction specification, location shown on a plan, measures to minimise noise and vibration, maintenance arrangements, and a timetable for its removal and restoration specification, Bridleway WC-626 temporary diversion arrangements during its installation and removal, temporary construction / decommissioning access arrangements, and details of signage to alert users of the Bridleway to presence of the below ground conveyor.
+The scheme shall include the design, dimensions, materials, surfacing, construction specification, noise and vibration specification, location shown on a plan, measures to minimise noise and vibration, maintenance arrangements, and a timetable for its removal and restoration specification, Bridleway WC-626 temporary diversion arrangements during its installation and removal, temporary construction / decommissioning access arrangements, and details of signage to alert users of the Bridleway to presence of the below ground conveyor.
 The development shall be carried out in accordance with the approved details, or any subsequent amendments agreed in writing by the Mineral Planning Authority, and the development shall then be retained as such thereafter.

 Reason: To protect users of the Public Rights of Way, in accordance with Policy MLP 30 of the adopted Worcestershire Minerals Local Plan.

-All sand and gravel worked in Phases 1 to 3 as shown on drawing numbered: 4A, reference number: KD.LCF.013A, titled: ‘Proposals Plan’, dated July 2021, and all imported inert materials to restore Phases 1 to 3, shall only be transported across Bridleway WC-626 to and from the plant site by the approved below ground conveyor, as required by Condition 14) of this permission.
+All sand and gravel worked in Phases 1 to 3 as shown on drawing numbered: 4A, reference number: KD.LCF.013A, titled: ‘Proposals Plan’, dated July 2021, and all imported inert materials to restore Phases 1 to 3, shall only be transported below Bridleway WC-626 to and from the plant site by the approved below ground conveyor, as required by Condition 14) of this permission.
+There shall be no transportation of inert waste to Phases 1-3 by vehicles over 3.5 tonnes.

 Reason: To define the permission and to protect users of the Public Rights of Way, in accordance with Policy MLP 30 of the adopted Worcestershire Minerals Local Plan.